-Each year Griffith provides more than \$40 million in direct financial support to help new and continuing students successfully complete their degrees.
+Each year Griffith University provides more than \$40 million in direct financial support to help new and continuing students successfully complete their degrees.
 More than 600 scholarships are available to cover tuition, education and living expenses.
-It's well appling for these opportunities, and can even apply for multiple scholarships with just one application.
+It is well worth applying for these opportunities, and you can even apply for multiple scholarships with just one application.